dotxyteam/LookAndFeelMetalizer/README.md

 Usage
 =====

+The jar file is runnable.

+To run:
+- either double-click on the jar file (OS-dependant)
+- or run this command: java -jar <the-jar-file>

+By default it will:
+- open the theme selection dialog
+- try to download and open a test application

 A Metalizer theme is an 'EqualizedTheme' object.
 It is defined by 3 values: hue, saturation and brightness.
 Each value is an integer between 0 and 255.